China's Fosun to buy U.S. insurer to help finance acquisition spree

 The group has also expressed interest in bidding for Portugal's Novo Banco SA, the new bank created in the wake of the failure of Banco Espirito Santo SA, Chinese media said.

-Fosun, which has a market capitalisation of about $9.10 billion, is into insurance, industrial operations, investment and asset management.
+Fosun, which has a market capitalization of about $9.10 billion, is into insurance, industrial operations, investment and asset management.

 The Meadowbrook deal, which has been approved by both companies' boards, is expected to close in the second-half of 2015.
 Meadowbrook will maintain its headquarters in Southfield, Michigan and will operate under the Meadowbrook brand name.